fredericGette/wp81documentation/windows81DeveloperLicense/README.md

 ## Solution

 > [!CAUTION]
-> You may lost the usage of your computer !
+> __You may lost the usage of your computer !__
 > Make a copy of your files on another support before doing the following actions
 > and never do this if your disk contains important data !!

 Replace file C:\Windows\SysWOW64\WSClient.dll (SHA256 Hash ????)
 by this [one](SysWOW64/WSClient.dll) (SHA256 Hash 35ABD0312844D715EA96AEEDE3396DCB7B5C7C9008C0FAE072F6340DFD135C10)
-or use a disk editor (like [HxD](https://mh-nexus.de/en/hxd/)) to search and replace the following bytes in your disk (you should find only one occurrence of it):
+or use a disk editor (like [HxD](https://mh-nexus.de/en/hxd/)) to search and replace the following bytes in your disk (you should find them only in a WSClient.dll file):
 | Action | Value |
 | --- | --- |
 | search | `11 48 74 0a 48 75 24 bf 17 03 09 80 eb 0b 33 ff` |